 - Second Rise and Bake: Cover the rolls loosely with plastic wrap and let them rise again for 30-45 minutes, or until slightly puffed.

-- Preheat your oven to 360°F. Bake the rolls for 15 minutes, or until golden brown.
+- Preheat your oven to 360°F. Bake the rolls for 12 to 15 minutes, or until golden brown.
 Bake the rolls for 15 minutes, or until golden brown.

 Filling Variations

-Cinnamon Sugar: For a touch of warmth, sprinkle a teaspoon of cinnamon sugar on the dough before adding the filling.
+- Cinnamon Sugar: Want it to taste like cinnamon rolls?
+Sprinkle a teaspoon of cinnamon sugar on the dough before adding the filling.

 What to Serve This